LookBfrYouX/Wasteless/Epic Proposal.md

 ### EU1 Products with nutrition facts

-As an administrator of a business, I can add a product with its nutrition facts by manually entering the barcode number (EAN-13) number, so that the nutrition information is visible to potential customers on the sales listings.
+As an administrator of a business, I can add a product with its nutrition facts by entering the barcode number (EAN-13) number so that the nutrition information is visible to potential customers on the sales listings.

 AC1: As a business admin, I can enter a barcode number ([EAN-13](https://en.wikipedia.org/wiki/International_Article_Number)) in a text field to add nutrition facts from a food API to my product.